Index ¦ Archives ¦ Atom ¦ RSS

 Installation

-I have followed the installation steps described in this previous post, making sure I have access to a wireless network or a wired network.
+Follow the installation steps described in this previous post, ensuring access to a wireless or wired network:

 https://porfiriopaiz.github.io/blog/posts/anaconda-y-lvm-sobre-luks.html

-2. Connect the USB cable to the computer.
+2. Connect the USB cable to your computer and mobile phone.

-5. Make sure the phone is in USB or MTP data transfer mode.
+4. Put the phone in USB or MTP data transfer mode.

-6. Activate a wired network or Tethered Wired Network from your mobile phone.
+5. Enable a wired network (USB tethering) on your mobile phone.

 ping 8.8.8.8